Lesson 5. Verbs and Prepositions (Basic, A Level):

 Examples: decide on

-You can also depend on someone or something.
-That means you need help and support from that someone or something.
+You can also depend on people and things.
+That means you need their help and support.

 Examples: depend on